ingsoft-famaf/HoustonWHAP/srs/uses_cases.md

     * **Successful scenario**:

         1. User selects a task by searching it or through the task list.
-        2. A new interface is shown to the user where he can see the fields of a task (description, expiration date, etc) and several options where one of them is Modify.
+        2. A new interface is shown to the user where he can see the fields of a task (description, expiration date, etc) and several options where one of them is `Modify`.
-        3. User selects the option modify.
+        3. User selects the option `Modify`.
         4. The interface changes where the fields of the task are modifiable.
         5. User modifies the task as he desire, and submit the changes.
         6. A successful message is shown to the user, and the system saves the changes.